enkidevs/curriculum/git/workflow/merges/the-golden-rule-of-rebasing.md

 ```
 $ git pull --rebase
 ```
-so git will attempt to work out a simple history.
+so git will attempt to work out a straightfoward history.

 ---
 ## Practice

 How would you make git to recreate a history of commits if someone rebased shared commits?